Originate/exosphere/tutorial/part_2/03_app_config.md

   </tr>
 </table>

-In Exosphere's microservice world, applications are broken up into many individual code bases.
-Each code base (service) has one responsibility and is therefore small, simple, and easy to work on and test.
-It is stored on its own (often in its own repository), and is tested and deployed by itself.

-Breaking up a code base like this prevents build-up of large and complex bodies of code (which are hard to understand) and allows several teams to work better in parallel.
-And since services have a much simpler structure than a monolithic code base, it is possible to work on them with much less training and ramp-up time than would be required to wrap one's head around a massive monolithic code code base and all the complexity, abstraction, and patterns that are necessary to manage it<sup>1</sup>.

-## The application configuration file

 Since all the action within an application happens in the services, an Exosphere application itself is not much more than